twenty-eighty/pareto-client/README.md

 You'll notice a small rect bottom/right of the screen that allows to open the Elm debugger.

 ## Backend
+Change to the `nostr\_backend` directory for the following commands.

+1. run `mix deps.get` to load externally referenced modules.
-The backend can be started locally with `./run.sh` in the `nostr_backend` directory.
+2. The backend can be started locally with `./run.sh`.
 This includes building of the frontend.

 To run the backend without building the frontend execute `./dev.sh`.

 If you want to test single functions use `iex -S mix`